-Customer success (collective) is our name, and analysing quality feedback is most definitely our game.
-As it says in the name, your qualitative customer feedback is a little bit different than the quantitative feedback.
+Customer success (collective) is our name, and analyzing quality feedback is most definitely our game.
+As it says in the name, your qualitative customer feedback is a little bit different than quantitative feedback.

-Qualitative customer feedback really is an exercise in interpreting human emotion; genuinely listening to what the customer feels, not just analysing their activity and considering them as numbers.
+Qualitative customer feedback really is an exercise in interpreting human emotion; genuinely listening to what the customer feels, not just analyzing their activity and considering them as numbers.

 Building a perfect customer success strategy

 Once you've collected and calculated the data, you need to start implementing it by improving your customer success strategies.
 There's a lot of information to start looking at, and it can be a bit overwhelming if it's something new to you – but it shouldn't be neglected.
 Remember, you're already getting ahead of some of your competition by even knowing this information, let alone implementing it effectively!